 When defining a target for your Key Result, there’s a good rule of thumb: the Key Result should make you feel uncomfortable and getting to 70% should already by impressive.
 The reason for this is that challenging goal setting unlocks creative thinking, and stretches your capabilities.

 3. Ensure everyone in your company uses OKRs

 4. Make OKRs part of your day-to-day business

-OKRs are often misinterpreted as something you set in the beginning of a quarter and don’t touch until the middle or even the end of the same quarter.
+Many people misinterpret OKRs as something you set in the beginning of a quarter and don’t touch until the middle or even the end of the same quarter.
 Instead, you should keep your OKRs top of mind and make them part of your daily processes.
 Frequently checking in with your goals and updating progress increases transparency, happiness, and your success rate.
 If you have weekly team meetings for discussing to-dos and evaluating progress, base them on your OKRs.
 This is how you become a truly goal-driven company.

 5. Focus on the Key Results that are actually key

 When setting Key Results, it’s crucial that you focus on the most important outcomes.
 If you’re a SaaS company like Perdoo, an Objective could be to Achieve the steepest revenue growth since launch.
 SaaS companies have different forms of revenues such as Monthly Recurring Revenue (MRR) from new business as well as from accounts expanding.
 Yet, we should focus on the highest possible denominator for the Objective: in this case the overall MRR.

 6. Look at your vision & mission before setting your company-level OKRs